 Your oral surgeon will provide you with complete post-op instructions, but some of the things that you can do to the plan include making sure that you have plenty of soft foods on hand.
 Sure, you may think it’ll be easy enough to run through a drive-through for ice cream or a milkshake, but there’s also a good chance you won’t even feel like driving.

 Also, it’s recommended that you not have anything energetic on your to-do list.
 Some of you reading this may think that having two days off work means you’ll have time to deep clean your house or perform some other physical task need to be reminded that this two-day rest period is meant for exactly that!

 Your post-op instructions will most likely include information about bleeding – which is common and expected – and how to treat it at home with gauze bags or moistened tea bags.
 The instructions may also include information about possible nausea and vomiting – either from the sedation that was used or from the pain pills that were prescribed – and when it should be escalated to a dental emergency.

 Remember, your mouth, your body, and your reaction to medical procedures will be different from anyone else’s.
-For that reason alone, take time now to learn all that you can from your Sacramento dentist about what to expect from your wisdom tooth extraction.
+For that reason alone, take time now to learn all that you can from your dentist in Sacramento, CA about what to expect from your wisdom tooth extraction.